hrugani/myhtml2pdf/README.md

 But, this base code can be used and adapted for other use cases or even adapted to reach more generic goals.

+### Logging police:

+The system automatically will save in the mypdfservice_debug.log file detailed information abount all requestes in json format.
+Then we can read programmatically the log file and parse it usdin any program language that has a paerser for json ( corrently all languages have good josn libraries for that).

+The file **mypdfservice_debug.log** is created automacally in the same folder where the executable **mypdfservice** binary file (in windows **mypdfservices.exe**) is located.

+To avoid high disk consuming space, the system limits the log file to 10 MegaBytes.
+Always when the log file reaches the size of 10 MBytes, the current log file is renamed and zipped.
+In addition, a new log file named **mypdfservices_debug.log** is created immediatly where the new logging records will be continually saved.

+The name of Gzipped old log files has its name like that:
+**mypdfservice_debug-2021-10-12T22-39-39.489.log.gz**
+the characteres between ***mypdfservice-*** and ***.log.gz***
+represents the date/time when the new log file was created.

+The system also allows up to 20 old log files (the zipped ones).
+Finally, old log files the have more than 90 days age also will be deleted.

 ### How to use the 2 Endpoints: